kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/07-liking/03-like-genealogy-mutation.md

 ```

 ## Error - need to add a return
-* To return our mutation
+* We need to return our mutation

 `LikeGenealogy.js`